mrciolino/wiki-backup/organizations/Adventurer's-Guild.md

 ## **Origins & History**
-The Guild's roots trace back to the **Pythagorean Empire**, the first civilization to master true arcane magic after the Age of Dragons.
+The Guild's roots trace back to the **Pythagorean Empire**, the first civilization to master true arcane magic during the Age of Dragons.
 The Time Wizard escaped the empire's cataclysmic fall, which:
 - Created the Triangler Sea (formerly land) through magical catastrophe
 - Scattered Pythagorean ruins containing dangerous geometric magic across the world
 - Established the foundation for modern arcane traditions (including dwarven rune magic)